Paul Farman: Stevenage

 Farman signed for fellow League Two club Stevenage on 12 June 2018.
 He made his Stevenage debut in the club's opening match of the 2018–19 season, a 2–2 draw with Tranmere Rovers at Broadhall Way.
 Despite starting the season as Stevenage's first choice goalkeeper, Farman lost his place to loanee Seny Dieng in September 2018, although regained the position from December through to the end of the season.
 He made 34 appearances during his first campaign with the club.

 Carlisle United

 On 17 August 2020, Farman signed for League Two side Carlisle United on a one-year contract.

 Barrow

 Having been offered a new contract with Carlisle at the end of the season, Farman instead joined Barrow signing a two-year contract.

 On 7 May 2025, Barrow announced the player would be leaving in June when his contract expired.
 Farman has claimed that it was not his decision to leave the club, and he was disappointed with the news.

+Swansea City

+On August 8th 2025, Farman joined Championship club Swansea City on a one-year contract having left Barrow earlier in the summer.